“Helping Others To Help Themselves”

-In 1990, Dr. Roy Streete and a group of caring individuals, who wanted to improve quality of life for people living in the underserved areas of the world, founded The Organization for International Development, Inc. (OID).
-OID is concerned not only with the healthcare and economic needs of the poor but also with their training, educational and employment needs; so that they may be better able to provide for themselves and their families.
-OID is a nonprofit, nonpolitical organization registered by the Internal Revenue Service as a 501(c)(3) organization which makes all contributions tax deductible.
+In 1990, Dr. Roy Streete and a group of caring individuals, who wanted to improve the quality of life for people living in the underserved areas of the world, founded The Organization for International Development, Inc. (OID).
+OID is concerned not only with the healthcare and economic needs of the poor but also with their training, educational, and employment needs; so that they may be better able to provide for themselves and their families.
+OID is a nonprofit, nonpolitical organization registered by the Internal Revenue Service as a 501(c)(3) organization which makes all contributions tax-deductible.
 The group is comprised of professionals in the fields of education, healthcare, engineering, computer science, and technology.

-As an organization, we have grown substantially and are now able to provide services, which includes but not limited to dental care, medical treatment, nursing care, physical therapy, education, counseling on disease prevention and health maintenance.
+As an organization, we have grown substantially and are now able to provide services, which include but not limited to dental care, medical treatment, nursing care, physical therapy, education, counseling on disease prevention, and health maintenance.
 In addressing the inextricably linked healthcare and social needs of our patients, we provide services that facilitate sustainable community development.
 These essential non-medical programs improve our patients’ lives by strengthening their communities and renewing their hope for the future.

 Aid and assist indigent adults and children in the underserved areas of the world.

 Help such individuals and institutions obtain food, clothing, medicine, general health information, educational supplies, and equipment.

 Recruit and assist volunteers who are willing to implement projects in their areas of interest and expertise.

 Identify the training, education, and health needs of targeted communities by collaborating with the regional health and education departments and local community leaders.